SurniaUlula/wpsso-organization/readme.txt

 **Customize the Schema Organization markup for your home page:**

-Edit your Schema Organization name, alternate name, description, WebSite URL, banner and logo for each WordPress locale / language / region.
+Customize your Schema Organization name, alternate name, description, WebSite URL, banner, logo, and social page URLs for each installed WordPress language / locale.

-Select an optional location (ie. place or address) for your home page Organization and/or each additional Organization you create.
+Select an optional physical location (ie. place or address) for your WebSite Organization and/or each additional Organization you create.

 <h3>WPSSO ORG Standard Features</h3>

 * Extends the features of the WPSSO Core plugin.

-* Customize Schema Organization properies for Google's Knowledge Graph, including different values for each WordPress locale / language / region:
+* Customize your Schema Organization properties for Google's Knowledge Graph, including different values for each installed WordPress language / locale:

 	* WebSite Name (localized)
 	* WebSite Alternate Name (localized)